DataBiosphere/analysis_pipeline_WDL/documentation/running-locally.md

 ## A: Running on a limited number of files instead of setting up Cromwell
 Launch command: `dockstore workflow launch --local-entry ld-pruning-wf.wdl --json ld-pruning-local.json`

 The -local JSONs included in this repository have only a handful of files in them, and can be used to run locally in a way that is unlikely to cause lockups or sigkills.
-However, as the lockups will still happen from time to time, be aware of the symptoms:
+However, as the lockups will still happen from time to time; be aware of the symptoms:
 * Within Cromwell, new tasks will move from status - to WaitingForReturnCode, but will then get stuck in WaitingForReturnCode
 * Outside of Cromwell, you will not be able to run any Docker containers even if you control-C'ed out of your stalled workflow
 These lockups can be fixed by restarting Docker, which is done most easily via the top bar option if you Docker Desktop installed.